DSLR Camera vs Mirrorless Camera: Which One is Right for You?

 DSLR cameras:

-• Phase One 645DF, used by Albert Watson for large format photography.
+• Phase One 645DF for large format photography.

-• Nikon D810, used by Annie Leibovitz for editorial and portrait photography.
+• Nikon D850, fantastic for editorial and portrait photography.

 (more articles: how to get verified on instagram)